MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-native-objects.md

 Natvis replaces the *autoexp.dat* file in earlier versions of Visual Studio with XML syntax, better diagnostics, versioning, and multiple file support.

-Natvis is only available for native (C/C++) code projects, and doesn't work for for [mixed-mode debugging](how-to-debug-in-mixed-mode.md).
+Natvis is only available for native (C/C++) code projects, and doesn't work for [mixed-mode debugging](how-to-debug-in-mixed-mode.md).

 ## <a name="BKMK_Why_create_visualizations_"></a>Natvis visualizations